Why are natural play spaces so important?

-Play spaces in natural environments should include plants, trees, edible gardens, sand, rocks, mud, water and other elements from nature.
+Playspaces in natural environments should include plants, trees, edible gardens, sand, rocks, mud, water, and other elements from nature.

-Rocks and boulders can be great for learning climbing skills or just good old fashioned fun.
-Children almost always gravitate toward rocks and boulders, they become the immediate favourite place for children of all ages to explore and interact.
-In addition to defining areas such as a sand area or dry creek bed, rocks and boulders provide opportunities for challenging and fun play, and add to the natural materials used in play spaces.
+Rocks and boulders can be great for learning climbing skills or just good old-fashioned fun.
+Children almost always gravitate toward rocks and boulders, and they become the immediate favourite place for children of all ages to explore and interact.
+In addition to defining areas such as a sand area or dry creek bed; rocks and boulders provide opportunities for challenging and fun play, and add to the natural materials used in play spaces.
 Children’s balancing skills are tested when they make their way along a boulder border or use the boulders as stepping stones.

 Mounds can be crawled over safely by babies, can be used to “hide” behind, for sitting or lying on, and can have a wide variety of play items added to them.
-Mounds can also be used for a variety of other items to be inserted on or through the mound.
-This can include slides which are installed onto the mound giving added safety as a fall by a child would be from a reduced height.
-Mounds can be landscaped with plants suitable to your area including small trees for shade, shrubs and native grasses.
+You can also insert or mount other items on our through mounds.
+This can include slides which are installed on the mound, giving added safety as a fall by a child would be from a reduced height.
+Mounds can also be landscaped with plants suitable to your area, including small shade trees, shrubs, and native grasses.

 Natural play spaces invite open-ended interactions, spontaneity, risk-taking, exploration, discovery, and connection with nature.
 Kids will foster an appreciation of the natural environment and develop environmental awareness, as natural play areas provide a platform for ongoing environmental education.

 Aarons Landscaping’s specialists are experts in creating natural playscapes for play areas in Early Learning Centres, and we know how important nature play is in developing cognitive, creative, and social skills, as well as developing imaginations.
 Furthermore, outdoor play has even been said to reduce rates of childhood aggression.